Coleg Plas Dwbl is located at the foot of the Preseli Hills in Pembrokeshire, Wales.

 Residential placements are available at Coleg Plas Dwbl, either in a team home environment or with a Shared Lives provider.
 Students will live in houses in the local community, with their peers and staff and develop their independent living skills whilst participating fully in the running of the household, including meal planning, shopping, planning social activities and household tasks.
 Staff will work closely with students to ensure they get the support they need to learn how to live more independently, and make safe decisions.

-Coleg Plas Dwbl offers a range of therapies which students can access either on a 1:1 basis or in small groups.
-Therapies include Speech and Language and Psychotherapy.
-If additional therapies are required, the Coleg Plas Dwbl management team will work with local professionals to ensure that students receive the support they need.
+Coleg Plas Dwbl can provide a range of therapies to meet student need.
+Students can access therapy sessions either on an individual basis or in small groups depending on their requirements.
+Therapies that are available include Speech and Language and Psychotherapy.
 Therapists and counsellors work closely with teaching, residential and support staff to ensure a holistic and integrated approach to meeting students’ individual needs.

 Through Practical Skills Therapeutic Education, students develop their self confidence and self awareness.
 As they develop these skills and engage in meaningful work in the land and craft, students also develop employability skills and increase their capacity for self generated conscious action.
 Staff role modelling helps the students understand their role in the college community, helping to look after the farm and woodlands and sharing meal preparation.
 Students at Coleg Plas Dwbl work in the on site social enterprises, including the community box scheme and can also participate in work experience in the local community.